CyrilCermak/modular_architecture_on_ios/README.md

 library that is going to be used for building such a project and its behaviour.

-In Apple's ecosystem as of today, we have two main options when it comes to creating a library.
+In Apple’s ecosystem as of today, we have two main options when it comes to creating a library.
 The library can either be statically or dynamically linked.
 Previously known as `Cocoa Touch Framework`, the dynamically linked library is nowadays referred to simply as